Secrets to Successful Job Applications: Insider Tips for Crafting a Winning CV, Resume, Cover Letter and LinkedIn Profile

 Dear [Hiring Manager’s Name],

-I am writing to convey my desire to be considered for the [Job Position] role at [Company|job at [Company|in the company|position at [Company|for the position of [Company} Name].
-Being highly skilled and experienced individual in [Your profession] I am confident that I will be a great fit for this opportunity.
+I am writing to convey my desire to be considered for the [Job Position] role at [Company|job at [Company|in the company|position at [Company|for the position of [Company} Name[Company Name].
+I am highly skilled and experienced [Your profession] I am convinced that I would be a great fit for this role.

-Thank you for considering my application.
-I am looking forward receiving your feedback.
+I thank you for considering my application.
+I am looking forward to hearing from you.

 Sincerely,